 The environmental review process cannot begin until a sufficiently detailed plan is available to evaluate.
 The MAC will initiate the environmental review for the preferred development plan following the review by Metropolitan Council and formal adoption by the MAC Board.
-A full study of these environmental impact items at this time falls outside the scope of this document.
+A full study of these environmental impact items currently falls outside the scope of this document.